openedx/open-edx-proposals/oep-template.rst

 =============

-The technical specification should describe the syntax and semantics of any new API, or the details of what the Best Practice, Process, or Archictecture being proposed by the OEP are.
+The technical specification should describe the syntax and semantics of any new API, or the details of what the Best Practice, Process, or Architecture being proposed by the OEP are.